top of page

 Alan Bristow 22mm_edited.jpg

 Shad Khan - Consultant Endocrine Surgeon at Oxford University Hospitals changed the lives of these ladies from November 2020 to January 2021, and many more of our members since.
 The stories below, with photographs of removed adenomas, some with normocalcemic PHPT are collectively an important lesson showing the unpredictability of Primary Hyperparathyroidism.
-It is quite impossible for any doctor to predict what will be found during surgery based on levels and/or scans.
-These stories are evidence that levels do not indicate the severity of symptoms or disease.
+Predictions of what will be found during surgery based on levels and scans are often incorrect, which can explain the high number of failed ops performed by scan guided surgeons.
+These cases prove levels do not indicate the severity of symptoms or disease.

 Sarah Quinn